Thai police hunt two bombing suspects after weekend raids

 He is charged with possessing illegal explosives.
 His identity and nationality are unknown.

-Army chief General Udomdej Sitabutr said the man was definitely involved in the shrine bombing and authorities were trying to extract information from him, but withholding some to avoid jeopardizing the probe.
+Army chief General Udomdej Sitabutr said the man was definitely involved in the shrine bombing and authorities were trying to extract information from him, but withholding some to avoid jeopardising the probe.

 Many of the minority Uighurs have sought passage to Turkey via Southeast Asia.